U.S. Relations With Sierra Leone

 Sierra Leone’s positive trajectory was interrupted in May 2014 when the deadly Ebola epidemic struck and quickly overtook the country’s fragile health care system.
 As of August 2015, over 8,000 Sierra Leoneans have contracted Ebola with over 3,500 deaths.
 The economy, which had experienced a high growth rate before Ebola, contracted due to the outbreak and global drop in prices for its major iron ore exports.
 Stringent restrictions were put on the operation of markets and businesses, leading to increased unemployment.
 The outbreak was declared contained in November 2015.
 Since, the government launched an ambitious recovery plan that has received significant donor support.

 U.S. Assistance to Sierra Leone

 Sierra Leone relies on significant amounts of foreign assistance from both bilateral and multilateral donors.
 The United States is among the largest bilateral donors, with emergency assistance spiking due to the Ebola crisis.
-Mission partners comprised of the State Department, Department of Defense, USAID, CDC, Peace Corps and the Millennium Challenge Corporation totaled an estimated $600 million in the fight against the outbreak.
+Mission partners comprised of the State Department, Department of Defense, U.S. Agency for International Development (USAID), Centers for Disease Control (CDC), Peace Corps, and the Millennium Challenge Corporation totaled an estimated $600 million in the fight against the outbreak.
 Longstanding U.S. Government support for the Lassa Fever program and laboratory at Kenema Government Hospital helped facilitate testing of Ebola samples in the region.
-Since August 2014, Centers for Disease Control (CDC) and the U.S. Agency for International Development’s Office of Foreign Disaster Assistance (OFDA) has deployed over 650 personnel to Sierra Leone to provide expertise, laboratory support and data collection assistance to Response Centers.
-OFDA also provided non-medical supplies including personal protective equipment, training for health care workers and over $100 million in support for five Treatment Units, servicing over 1,500 patients.
+Since August 2014, CDC and the USAID’s Office of Foreign Disaster Assistance (OFDA) has deployed over 650 personnel to Sierra Leone to provide expertise, laboratory support, and data collection assistance to Response Centers.
+OFDA also provided non-medical supplies including personal protective equipment, training for health care workers, and over $100 million in support for five Treatment Units, servicing over 1,500 patients.

 Post-Ebola programming is aimed at strengthening the health care system, bolstering infection prevention procedures, and enhancing supply chain accountability.
 The CDC is working closely with the government to set up a public health institute to enhance the government’s ability to better predict and combat Ebola and other diseases like malaria.
 There are also plans to staff a permanent CDC office in the country.